balderdashy/sails-docs/reference/SocketClient.md

 # Socket Client
 ### Overview
-Not only does Sails have Socket.IO built right into the framework, it also adds a few extra methods that makes using SocketIO with Sails very powerful.
-The file '/assets/js/sails.io.js' is where those methods live.
+Not only does Sails have Socket.IO built right into the framework, it also adds a few extra methods that makes using Socket.io with Sails very powerful.
+The file '/assets/js/sails.io.js' is where those methods can be found.

-They basically allow you to emit custom socketIO messages that when interpreted by Sails, mimic Express HTTP request.
+They basically allow you to emit custom socket.io messages that when interpreted by Sails, mimic Express HTTP request.
 This means you can use `socket.post('/user/')` in your client side javascript to effectively create an HTTP Post Request.
 Check out the methods and their examples below.

 # socket.get()
 ### Purpose